 The current ICBM force consists of 450 Minuteman III missiles located at the 90th Missile Wing at F.E.
-Warren AFB, Wyo.; the 341st Missile Wing at Malmstrom AFB, Mont.; and the 91st Missile Wing at Minot AFB, N.D.
+Warren AFB, Wyoming.; the 341st Missile Wing at Malmstrom AFB, Montana.; and the 91st Missile Wing at Minot AFB, North Dakota.

 Weight: 79,432 pounds (36,030 kilograms)

 Approximately 15,000 mph (Mach 23 or 24,000 kph) at burnout

 700 miles (1,120 kilometers)